In today’s video, I’d like to share a powerful mindset for overcoming retroactive jealousy.

 Similarly, let’s say I had a friend who was struggling through retroactive jealousy, someone I really loved, cared for deeply.
 And they were struggling with retroactive jealousy.

-And they asked me for help, they said, “Listen, I have a problem.
+They asked me for help, they said, “Listen, I have a problem.
 And I don’t know what to do.”

 How would I treat them?
 Would I be encouraging them to ask their partner more unnecessary questions?